Subscribe for our FREE 30 minute meals book!

 • Drain and rinse the chickpeas until no bubbles remain.

-• Add them to a bowl with the chopped pepper, onion, cucumber, halved tomatoes, green onions, parsley and basil.
+• Add them to a bowl with the chopped pepper, onion, cucumber, halved tomatoes, parsley and basil.

 • Whisk all of the ingredients for the dressing together in a bowl or combine in a salad dressing shaker and pour over the salad.